-Settle Service informs employee on procedure and required documents, will receive and check information from tax advisor, will instruct advisor (after receipt of approval) to send the final personal income tax return form to the tax office.
-Settle Service will inform the employee and will send a soft copy of the final personal income tax return form.
+Settle Service informs you on the procedure and required documents.
+We will then receive and check information from the tax advisor, and will instruct said advisor (after receipt of your approval) to send the final personal income tax return form to the tax office.
+You will receive a soft copy of the final personal income tax return form for your administration.

 In addition to the basic service, we provide consultation by phone for a maximum of one hour, will review the tax assessment (preliminary/provisional) after receipt of final assessment from the tax office.
 If needed, Settle Service will arrange a letter of objection against the Dutch income tax assessment.